oneofthegeeks/SMS-APP/README.md

 ### Authentication Issues

 - Double-check your OAuth credentials in `.env`
-- Make sure the Redirect URI matches what’s in the GoTo Developer Portal
+- Make sure the Redirect URI matches what's in the GoTo Developer Portal
 - Confirm your account has the correct permissions

 ### SMS Sending Issues